google/applied-machine-learning-intensive/amli/v2/content/xx_career_development/10_presenting_with_confidence.md

 ---

-Delivery: the four Ps of presenting {.big}
+# Delivery: the four Ps of presenting

 ![](res/presentconfidence02.png)